-I am excited about the future for Good Samaritan Catholic College and the community that will be built from the ground up.
-The College will be a place where the motto “Journey with Compassion" is put into action every day.
-As a Catholic College, we will strive to ensure that the faith life of our young people and all in the community is encouraged, nurtured and grown in every person.
-Further, the College will be authentically Catholic and a place where our faith will be evidenced by our actions.
-The wonderful example and charism of the Good Samaritan sisters is an inspiration for the work that will take place.
-As a place of learning, I envisage a College where all students are able to achieve success through the work of dedicated and passionate teachers, outstanding facilities and a supportive community.
+Good Samaritan Catholic College opened in 2019 and has quickly grown into a vibrant community.
+The College is a place where the motto “Journey with Compassion" is put into action every day.
+As a Catholic College, we strive to ensure that the faith life of our young people and all in the community is encouraged, nurtured and grown in every person.
+Further, the College is authentically Catholic and a place where our faith will be evidenced by our actions.
+The wonderful example and charism of the Good Samaritan sisters is an inspiration for the work that takes place.
+As a place of learning, all students are able to achieve success through the work of dedicated and passionate teachers, outstanding facilities and a supportive community.
 I am dedicated to ensuring that all young people in our care exceed their expectations and achieve to the highest level possible.
-The College will be a place where every student is valued as a person and encouraged to participate in all the College has to offer.
-I am looking forward to building a culture within the College that builds respect for all and strives for excellence in all things.
+The College is a place where every student is valued as a person and encouraged to participate in all the College has to offer.
+As we grow into the senior years, students have the opportunity to explore many and varied pathways in their learning.
+I am looking forward to continuing to build an identity within the College that encourages respect for all and strives for excellence in all things.
 I am passionate about building community and understand that every person brings a unique wisdom to the College.
-By being clear around expectations and collaborative in building structures, the developing culture will be one that all will want to embrace and contribute to.
-The College will also play an important part in the Nambour Parish and I look forward to working with the communities of St John's and St Joseph's, as well as the Nambour Parish community, to foster important relationships and active participation in the faith life of the Parish.
-I look forward to using my 30 years of experience as a Principal in Catholic schools, from small country schools to large P-12 Colleges, to help build an exciting future for Good Samaritan Catholic College.Greg MyersFoundation PrincipalGreg commenced as foundation Principal of Good Samaritan Catholic College in April 2018, ahead of the college formally opening in January 2019.Greg has most recently served as Principal of Unity College, Caloundra West, one of the largest Catholic schools on the Sunshine Coast.
-Greg is an extremely experienced education leader and has held numerous principal positions with both the Archdiocese of Brisbane and regional dioceses.
-He is a very experienced educator in primary, secondary and Prep to Year 12 schools.
+By being clear around expectations and collaborative in building structures, our Good Sams Identity will be one that all will want to embrace and contribute to.
+Young people will be proud to graduate as a Good Sams student.
+The College plays an important part in the Nambour Parish and we work with the communities of St John's and St Joseph's, as well as the Nambour Parish community, to foster important relationships and active participation in the faith life of the Parish.
+I look forward to continuing the journey we have started to help build an exciting future for Good Samaritan Catholic College.Greg MyersFoundation PrincipalGreg commenced as Foundation Principal of Good Samaritan Catholic College in April 2018, ahead of the College formally opening in January 2019.Greg is an extremely experienced educational leader having led Catholic schools for 34 years as Principal in a variety of school settings.
+He commenced as Principal at St Mary's, Charleville in 1989 and has served in Goondiwindi, Maryborough, the Gold Coast, Brisbane and on the Sunshine Coast.
+He was Principal of primary schools for 23 years before moving to the Prep to Year 12 sector, with his first P-12 appointment at Southern Cross Catholic College in Redcliffe, a Large College of 1600 students over 4 campuses.
 Greg holds a Master of Educational Leadership from the Australian Catholic University, a Diploma of Teaching, and Graduate Diplomas in Religious Education and Arts (Leadership) from McAuley College and ACU.